factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/types/subscribed-projection.md

 factus.waitFor(subscribedProjection, factId, Duration.ofSeconds(5));
 ```

-With this, the waiting thread will block for up to 5 seconds or until the projection has processed the fact stream until or beyond the specified fact.
+With this, the waiting thread will block for up to 5 seconds or until the projection has processed the fact stream up to or beyond the specified fact.
 If you use this, make sure that the projection you are waiting for will actually process the fact you are waiting on.
 Otherwise a timeout is basically guaranteed, as the fact will never be processed by this projection.